Title 704 | Chapter 003 | Regulation 410REG

 Assessment of children within the preschool program shall be for the purpose of planning activities and evaluating progress, and shall not be used to restrict entry into or exit from the preschool program.
 The program shall include developmentally appropriate valid and reliable assessment of preschool children which:(a)

-Provides for ongoing observation, recording and evaluation of each child's growth and development for the purpose of planning activities to suit individual needs;(b)
+Provides for ongoing observation, recording, and evaluation of each child's growth and development for the purpose of planning activities to suit individual needs;(b)

-Is used to inform parents on a regular basis regarding the child's progress in motor, cognitive, communication, social and emotional, and adaptive skills and development; and and(c)
+Is used to inform parents on a regular basis regarding the child's progress in motor, cognitive, communication, social and emotional, and adaptive skills and development; and(c)

-considers the background of the child.(10)
+Considers the background of the child.(10)

 Children shall not be retained in the preschool program.(11)